 A good quality litter tray is a must.
 It is a good idea to buy a small tray with low sides for your kitten so that it can easily climb in and out.
 When it gets older you can change to a type that will suit your requirements more.
 This may be a fully enclosed tray, a self-cleaning tray or something else.

 As with food, try to use the same brand of litter your previous kitten’s care has been using and slowly change it over to your preferred brand.
-Clumping litter is best avoided with kittens.
+Avoid clumping litter with kittens.

 Vaccinating your kitten